-We have a team of nine experienced trustees who provide strategic oversight and direction for the organization.
+We have a team of five experienced trustees who are also Directors of Renewable World and provide strategic oversight and direction for the organisation.
 Our Trustees listed below, are experts drawn from a number of relevant fields, including: renewable energy, business, development, and policy making.

 Trustees and senior member of staff make up the following for four sub-committees: Programmes, Fundraising, Finance, and Ethics.
 These sub-committees provide a forum for joint discussion between trustees and relevant staff on the key organisational areas of Renewable World and provide informed recommendations to the full Board regarding key decisions that are in the best interests of Renewable World.